ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

   public struct StringInterpolation : StringInterpolationProtocol {
-    var preamble: UInt8 // The first byte of the header. var argCount: UInt8 // No. of arguments in the buffer. var formatString: String
+    var preamble: UInt8 // The first byte of the header. var argCount: UInt8 // Number of arguments in the buffer. var formatString: String
     var encodeOps: EncodeOperations